Health Equity Committee

 • Identify challenges and barriers that AHCCCS members have in accessing covered services.

-Executive Sponsor Jami Snyder, Director
+Executive Sponsor Carmen Heredia, Executive Deputy Director

 Committee Members

-• Office of the General Counsel (OGC) - Susan Russo
+• Office of General Counsel - Vacant

-• Office of the Director (OOD) - Cameron Adams
+• Office of the Director - Vacant

 Alexandra O HannonAlexandra O’Hannon has a Master’s degree in Social Work from Arizona State University and is a Certified Professional in Healthcare Quality (CPHQ).
 She has over 20 years of experience in healthcare operations for substance abuse, medical and behavioral health services.
 In her current role, she oversees the administration of the State Opioid Response grant.
 Alexandra is an advocate for quality-based healthcare for all Arizonans.
 She is honored to be able to contribute to the committee’s efforts to strengthen health equity within the State.